Doruk-Aksoy/AM/readme.txt

 	- One that shoots firey energy blasts (similar to the Drone) instead of bullets.
 This has a 30% chance to appear in place of a regular cultist.
 		+ Additionally, you can place this in maps.
 Palette 15 on a cultist will make it into this version.
 	- One that fires unless the line of sight is broken.
 Palette 78 will make a cultist into this type.
 This has a 10% chance to appear in place of a regular cultist.
 Also has a little more health.
-	- NOTE: If you don't want these to randomly appear, comment out the "include scripts/am_mutator_e.con" line in "am.con".
+	- NOTE: If you don't want these to randomly appear, comment out the "include scripts/am_mutator_e.con" line in "am.con" (Double // at the beginning).
 That's the enemy mutator file.
 * There is a new Diopede type that spits acid in more areas at once and has more overall health.
 It has palette 137 and is a bit bigger than the regular diopede.
 * You can now place enemies with different palette colors in your maps.
 The default colors will be instantiated if palette is left as is, which is 0.
 * Added a new enemy: Seeker Drone (Tile 11744).
 Acts a bit like the drones but they are weaker, and can sometimes move to dodge while firing.
 They do area damage when dead.